drjerry/avalanche/draft.md

 _(Add more detail about what's the point?)_

-Almost all discussions of how to design a hash function mention two common desired characteristics: avoiding collisions, and performance.
+Almost all discussions of how to design non-cryptographic hash function mention two common desired characteristics: avoiding collisions, and performance.
 The Chartbeat Engineering team recently engaged in a friendly competition to produce a hash function that meets the following criterion:

 - its return type needs to be 128-bits
-- it must avoid collisions on ASCII strings of arbitrary length, usually at most one kilobyte in size
+- it must avoid collisions on at least one billion ASCII strings of arbitrary   length, usually at most one kilobyte in size
 - it must be written in JavaScript (ouch!)
-- and the "minified" (compiled) JavaScript function must be as small as possible, idealy under 512 bytes.
+- the "minified" (compiled) JavaScript function must be as small as possible, idealy under 512 bytes

 ## FNV Variant